 The ability to physically touch and feel the products before purchase makes the shopping experience more engaging for the customers.
 Basically it helps in Increased brand awareness through the human touch that often doesn’t translate online and creates a more rounded and holistic shopping experience.

 Can be the perfect testing ground for the viability of a new product

-Pop up stores are great way to check out the viability of a new product.
-It gives you the opportunity to meet your customers face to face, getting real time feedback on how it can be improved.
+Pop up stores are a great way to check out the viability of a new product.
+It gives you the opportunity to meet your customers face to face, getting real-time feedback on how it can be improved.
 The learning out of this experience can be tremendous.
 Such feedback can also be collected online but is of course faster in the case of the physical store.